-Hi guys, welcome to my new weekly column called “Mia’s Friday thoughts” where I give you my top stories and opinions on the latest cryptocurrency news.
+Hi guys, welcome to my new monthly column called “Mia’s Friday thoughts” where I give you my top stories and opinions on the latest cryptocurrency news.

 I have been wanting to make this feature happen for a while but have been very busy lately.
 My home city of Wuhan was the origin place for the novel Coronavirus, so since the outbreak, the worries for my family and country have left me preoccupied.